Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 |Reverse mortgage refinance|

-A cash-out refinance has special rules.
-You’ll need to wait at least six months from closing before you can apply for a new cash-out mortgage refinance.
-Exceptions include if:
+A cash-out refinance has specific rules.
+You’ll need to wait at least six months from closing before applying for a new cash-out mortgage refinance.
+Exceptions apply if:

 - You inherited the property.